rgreminger/tilburg-science-hub/docs/setup/webscraping_drivers.md

 We will install one package to help us here: Chromedriver

-Installing this stuff is operating system specific, hence so are the instructions below.
+Installing this stuff is operating-system specific, hence so are the instructions below.

 ## Mac Users